 A college and community chamber orchestra, the Civic Orchestra rehearses on Thursday evenings and performs once a semester.
 The spring concert features winners of the Civic Orchestra Solo Competition, sponsored by the Jackson County Arts Council.
 This ensemble is led by Dr. Damon Sink.

-Led by Dr. Mario Gaetano, this group of percussion majors performs challenging works for various combinations of percussion instruments.
+Led by Dr. Adam Groh, this group of percussion majors performs challenging works for various combinations of percussion instruments.

 Most of the wind and brass studios offer small ensembles of like instruments that are conducted or coached by the studio teacher.
 Please contact studio faculty for details.